-At this point their is no magic formula, it's about getting down and dirty!
+At this point, their is no magic formula.
+It’s about getting down and dirty!
 Dawn is our friend.
-It's grease fighting and does a really good job when combined with hot water at getting through the oils.
-So gather your containers, dish soap + hot water & let them soak.
-We usually place our small utensils in one of the soapy containers as well and let sit for a few minutes.
+It’s grease fighting and does a really good job when combined with hot water at getting through the oils.
+Gather your containers, dish soap + hot water & let them soak.
+We usually place our small utensils in one of the soapy containers as well, and let sit for a few minutes.

 At this time, we usually clean our blender.
 Place it in one of the containers with dish soap and hot water and pulse it.
 This usually does the trick as long as the soap has not been sitting to long on the blender and blades.

 After that, we simply clean the rest of our containers, and utensils.
 Let dry and we are ready to go again!

 Some soapers prefer to wait until the better has saponified, 24-hours or so.
 Oftentimes, you don’t have to worry about caustic solutions or batter.
 Soap has been made.
 It can fairly easily be washed away with 30 minutes of soaking.